 Placement adoptions are adoptions where the child is legally available and placed for adoption and the child and the adoptive parents have generally had no previous contact or relationship.
-There are two types of placement adoptions: local placement adoptions - for adoptions of children who are residents of Australia - and intercountry placement adoptions - for adoptions of children whose country of habitual residence is a country other than Australia.
+There are two types of placement adoptions: local placement adoptions - for adoptions of children who are residents of Australia; and intercountry placement adoptions - for adoptions of children whose country of habitual residence is a country other than Australia.

 A child is legally available for placement adoption if all the necessary consents to the child's adoption have been obtained or dispensed with.
 Persons wishing to adopt a child must satisfy the department or agency concerned that they will be suitable parents.
-In Queensland, the Northern Territory and Tasmania, only married couples are allowed to adopt, whereas de facto couples are also eligible in all other jurisdictions (see Appendix 2).
-In New South Wales, Victoria, Western Australia, South Australia and the Australian Capital Territory, applications from single people are also accepted under certain circumstances.
+In Queensland, the Northern Territory and Tasmania, only married couples are allowed to adopt, whereas de facto couples are also eligible in all other jurisdictions (see Appendix 1).
+Same sex couples can also apply in Western Australia and the Australian Capital Territory.
+The circumstances under which single people can apply to adopt vary for each state and territory, with most only accepting applications under special circumstances.
 Other factors considered in the assessment of the suitability of potential parents are their parenting capacity, age, health, reasons for wanting to adopt, and the stability of their relationship.